-During the first hours and days of your detox process, our medical staff closely monitors your physical and mental health.
-We do this by performing frequent checks of your vital signs (temperature, heart rate, and oxygen saturation rates), observing you and providing ongoing psychological support.
-If you and your treatment team decide medical detoxification is right for you, you’ll be administered very specific doses of prescription medications to help you safely taper off your drug dependence.
+During the first hours and days of your detox process, our medical staff closely monitors the client’s physical and mental health.
+We do this by performing frequent checks of their vital signs (temperature, heart rate, and oxygen saturation rates), observing them, and providing ongoing psychological support.
+If the individual and their treatment team decide medical detoxification is the best option, they’ll be administered very specific doses of prescription medications to help them safely taper off their drug dependence.

 FHE Health drug and alcohol detox facility is nationally accredited, and all of our staff members have extensive training and recognized credentials in addiction medicine.
 Our doors never close, and we have 24-hour medical professionals on-site at all times.
 We are ready at any moment to assist our patients with anything they need to start their recovery comfortably and successfully.

 What Withdrawal Symptoms Can I Expect During the Detox Process?